 A tour guide takes you through the mezcal distillery process, from plant to product.
 After your tour, you can enjoy a tasting at their rustic-looking bar, where you have the opportunity to try and buy some of the rarer mezcals, like GAD Sierra Negra.

 The waterfalls here are special, and many refer to them as ‘petrified waterfalls’.
 Why are they given this name?
-When the high-mineral content water streams out and makes contact with the air, it calcifies.
+When the high-mineral content water streams out and makes contact with the air, it calcifies, leaving behind a solid waterfall jutting from the cliff’s edge.

 The ancient capital was built in the central valleys of Oaxaca, and many believe that it has connections to Teotihuacán.
 How was this archaeological site found nearly 500 kilometres away from Teotihuacán, near DMXC, linked to it?
 By the style of its buildings, ceramic, and murals.

 Oaxaca’s famous archaeological site has ten zones.
 It can take a long time to explore the ruins.
-I, therefore, recommend that you participate in a guided tour of Monte Albán to make the most of your precious time.
+I, therefore, recommend that you participate in a guided tour of Monte Albán to hone in on the most important sights.

 Things to Do Around Oaxaca: Practical Tips for Your Trip